Literature Review Process

 - P (population, problem, patient)

 - I (intervention)

 The PICO framework can help you identify your clinical question.
 In most circumstance you will only have a P, I, and O. When searching for articles start by searching for the P (population, problem, patient) and I (intervention).
 Then browse the article abstracts for the O (outcome).
 For more information on using PICO, see this guide about the Well-Built Clinical Question (PICO).

 Organizing Your References

 As you search the journal literature you will want to collect and organize your references, or article citations.
-The easiest way to do this is by using a citation manager such as Zotero or EndNote.
-These tools allow you to:
+The easiest way to do this is by using a citation manager such as Zotero.
+Citation managers allow you to:

 - Export citations from databases and store them